golang/proposal/design/go2draft-type-parameters.md

 Sameer Ajmani describes a metrics implementation.
 Each metric has a value and one or more fields.
 The fields have different types.
-Defining a metric requires specifying the types of the fields, and creating a value with an `Add` method.
+Defining a metric requires specifying the types of the fields.
 The `Add` method takes the field types as arguments, and records an instance of that set of fields.
 The C++ implementation uses a variadic template.